gdunn/sublime-behave-step-finder/README.md

 Based on CucumberStepFinder (https://github.com/danielfrey/sublime-cucumber-step-finder)

-It provides by now two commands:
+It provides two features:

-* One listing all steps in the open project and letting you choose a step using the built-in mechanism for search.
+* Letting you jump to the corresponding step by calling the "MatchStep"-Command when standing on a step in the features file
-* The second one letting you jump to the corresponding step by calling the "MatchStep"-Command when standing on a step in the features file
+* Supporting autocomplete when writing step lines (Using keybinding for auto_complete or insert_best_completion)

 # Installation